gtorresz/cpabe/README.md

 Dec: ./cpabe-dec -k pub_key priv10key test.txt10.cpabe

-Keygen will automatically create unique csv files based on attribute size, enc & dec require user to go into code and change the variable size to reflect number of attriubtes and generate unique file name, makefile must be run after each change.
+Keygen will automatically create unique csv files based on attribute size, enc & dec require user to go into code and change the variable 'size' to reflect number of attriubtes and generate unique file name, makefile must be run after each change.